Abhishek150190/React-Native-Project-3_Itunes_Store/README.md

 # React-Native-Project-3_Itunes_Store

-##Objective
+## Objective

-1. Lists the albums with your own screen design
+1. Lists the albums with your elegant screen design

 2. Allows the top 100 to be searchable